Barney730/AAE4011-Group-Project-GP6/README.md

 ## 6. Relevance to Unmanned Autonomous Systems (Future Upgrades)
 ### *(Assessment Criterion: Relevance to unmanned autonomous systems)*

-To transition this PoC into an industry-grade module for Unmanned Autonomous Systems (UAS), the 27.78-meter latency flaw must be eradicated.
+To transition this PC into an industry-grade module for Unmanned Autonomous Systems (UAS), the 5.56-meter latency flaw must be eradicated.
 We propose a concrete, multi-phase future upgrade roadmap:

 ### 6.1 Portable Edge Computing Deployment (Immediate Fix)
 To achieve true portability and zero latency, the system will abandon the "Laptop + Wi-Fi" architecture.
 The Python backend and YOLOv8 model will be ported to a **Mini-PC (e.g., Raspberry Pi 5 or NVIDIA Jetson)**.